Jitendra Mukhiya: Playing career

 Jitendra Mukhiya was the first pick from coach Pubudu Dassanayake in his search for fresh fast bowling talent ahead of experienced seamers in the Nepali squad.
-He is the epitome of hard work and self-belief.
 Though sent to Singapore to practice with the squad for the ACC Emerging Teams Cup 2013, he didn't make the final cut and was called back.
-Through continuous good performances in the domestic circuit it was impossible for him to not be picked for the 2013 ICC World Twenty20 Qualifier, UAE.
+Through continuous good performances in the domestic circuit, it was impossible for him not to be picked for the 2013 ICC World Twenty20 Qualifier, UAE.

 Unlike many other players in the national squad, Mukhiya has not been a part of any age group teams for Nepal, but his success was not limited by this.
 Playing his first tournament for his country, he managed to pick up a total of 11 wickets and established himself as the strike bowler of the team.
 His wickets, most of them as they were in crucial matches in the 2013 ICC World Twenty20 Qualifier, including 3 each against Hong Kong and Bermuda and 2 each against Denmark and Kenya, showcased the level of bowler he is.

 He picked up 4 wickets in the 2014 ICC World Twenty20 and won the man of the match award in the match against Afghanistan by picking of 3 important wickets.